yairdab/Sudoku_Game/README.md

 The intro file is login.html.

-in order to watch the game on GitHub, simply type in the URL (or press the link):
+in order to play the game on GitHub, simply type in the URL (or press the link):

 https://yairdab.github.io/Sudoku_Game/login.html